shwina/still-magic/_en/ghp.md

 which is simply a small function that transforms the value you give it into some other value.
 The syntax is shown below:

--   Double curly brackets to trigger evalution by Jekyll.
+-   Double curly brackets to trigger evaluation by Jekyll.
 -   The absolute path for the link (in quotes).
 -   A pipe symbol (just as you would use in the shell).
 -   The name of the filter function (in this case, `relative_url`).